bruab/bruab.github.io/word-of-mouth-marketing.md

 It's got some helpful stats (which we should take with a grain of salt).

-- Google Ads click-through rates are going down (not to mentio cost per action)
+- Google Ads click-through rates are going down (not to mention cost per action)
 - Same for social media
 - Apparently 40% of leads come from word of mouth (?)